sagemath/sagewiki_to_gh-2022-10-10/msri07/plans.md

-= Parallelization Plans For SAGE =
+= SEP 2: Parallelization Plans For SAGE =

+This is a SAGE enhancement proposal.

+AUTHOR: William Stein
+COPYRIGHT: GNU Free Documentation License, 2007.

 The core SAGE library is a collection of Python and sagex files.